-At Technotronix, we are extremely committed to keep a very close eye on the developments as also to wherever possible proactively facilitate the supply chain.
+At Technotronix, we are extremely committed to keep a very close eye on the PCB Manufacturing as also to wherever possible proactively facilitate the supply chain.
 Regular contact with our freight-forwarding partners will also ensure that we are kept abreast of all developments in real time.
 In the meantime we would urge you to keep your account managers updated with your forecasted requirements for the next few months for them to help abate any shortages.

 Of course, challenges such as this, also come with hidden opportunities.
 While at a worldwide level we seem to be some distance away from the COVID-19 pandemic being contained, PCB manufacturers USA have started to rethink their strategies and look for options outside of China for their backend supplies.

 In the interim, please feel free to reach out to us for any specific queries and we would be more than happy to assist you.